artystable/cicd-app-demo/README.md

 ## .env.sample

-Change the filename to ".env" and update all relevant variables per your custom situation.
+Change the filename to ".env" and update all relevant variables per your specific project needs.
+Note that CircleCI uses the environment variables in the repo to run its jobs.
+This project's .gitignore file prevents the .env file to be added to your git history by default.
+If you make your respository private on GitHub, you should have no problems with CircleCI as it will use the variables from the .env file to run its jobs.
+Otherwise, you have to add any environment (.env) variables you want CircleCI jobs to use into the CircleCI project via the CircleCI web application's project configuration.
+And of course, there are many other alternatives, but since this is a fairly simple project and two perfectly simple and functional

 ## Using Docker Image